this anxiety treatment

 Nifedipine (Adalat, Procardia)

-Recommended dosages of Xanax
+Recommended dosages of this anxiety treatment

-If you’re taking Xanax XR, the usual starting dose is 0.5 to 1 milligram once a day taken in the morning.
+If you’re taking this anxiety treatment XR, the usual starting dose is 0.5 to 1 milligram once a day taken in the morning.
 Depending on your response, the dose may be gradually increased by no more than 1 milligram every 3 or 4 days.
 The usual effective dose is 3 to 6 milligrams a day.
 Some people may need a larger dose to relieve their symptoms.
 Others, including older adults and those with liver disease or other serious illnesses, may need to use lower doses.

 Safety and effectiveness have not been established in children under 18 years of age.